Novel Policy Seeking with Constrained Optimization: Methods

 On top of the metric space $(\Theta,\overline{D}_{W}^{q})$, we can then compute the novelty of a policy as follows. \begin{definition}[Novelty of Policy] Given a reference policy set $\Theta_{\text{ref}}$ such that $\Theta_{\text{ref}} = \{\theta^{ref}_i,i=1,2,...\}, \Theta_{\text{ref}}\subset\Theta$, the novelty $\mathrm{U}(\theta|\Theta_{\text{ref}})$ of policy $\theta$ is the minimal difference between $\theta$ and all policies in the reference policy set, i.e.,

-\end{definition} Consequently, to encourage the discovery of novel policies discovery, typical novelty-seeking methods tend to directly maximize the novelty of a new policy, i.e., $\max_\theta \mathrm{U}(\theta|\Theta_{ref})$, where the $\Theta_{ref}$ includes all existing policies.
+\end{definition} Consequently, to encourage the discovery of novel policies discovery, typical novel policy generation methods tend to directly maximize the novelty of a new policy, i.e., $\max_\theta \mathrm{U}(\theta|\Theta_{ref})$, where the $\Theta_{ref}$ includes all existing policies.